-Transmission is by direct contact with a carrier animal.
+Transmission is via direct contact with a carrier animal.
 The virus is common in cattle and many herds are infected.

 Conditions when pestivirus is likely to occur

-- Recent introduction of a carrier animal(s) into a herd of susceptible pregnant females.
+- recent introduction of carrier animal(s) into a herd

 Diagnosis of pestivirus will require veterinary assistance.
 Clinical signs of pestivirus can vary depending on the strain of virus and time of infection.